 And just like that summer has melted into fall.
 Where I live in Alberta, we don’t get any of that dramatic orange and red foliage, but we do have larch trees and they are pretty spectacular.
 Larches love high altitude and one of the most famous spots in Canada for viewing them is Larch Valley near Lake Louise in Banff National Park.
-It’s one of the most epic spots in the Rockies for an autumn hike.
+It’s one of the prettiest spots in the Rockies for an epic autumn hike.

 Table of Contents

 For many outdoorsy types, autumn is the very best time of year to hike – Larch Valley or anywhere else.
 The crowds have dispersed (errr, except on this hike), the temperature isn’t too hot and for photography buffs, the light is intoxicating.

 During this time of year a stillness descends over the forests and meadows.
 Nature has stopped producing and is taking a quiet moment of reflection before getting ready for winter’s deep sleep.
 It can be hard to tap into this quiet yet powerful energy, but it’s possible if you know how to become still enough.